-Big Lipped Alligator Moment: Several sub-areas seem rather out-of-place, specifically the creepy Alien-themed area in the middle of a fairground, complete with entertaining lethal exploding alien eggs and a giant lethal monstrous swingy thingy.
+Big-Lipped Alligator Moment: Several sub-areas seem rather out-of-place, specifically the creepy Alien-themed area in the middle of a fairground, complete with entertaining lethal exploding alien eggs and a giant lethal monstrous swingy thingy.

-In the 3rd game, there's the oddly placed Japanese styled building that comes after a tunnel level, complete with a boss fight that looks like a samurai and he can split into two other copies.
+In the third game, there's the oddly placed Japanese styled building that comes after a tunnel level, complete with a boss fight that looks like a samurai and he can split into two other copies.
 Luckily, you only fight one of them at a time.

 Those jetpack mooks are not much weaker than their boss version (which is by all means That One Boss for some people).
 Very hard to hit, hit very hard with their flying kick, superman punch, and can grab you and drop you from the sky.

 Ninjas in 2 and 3.
 They jump around, can hit you when you are jumping, toss shurikens at you, and they can throw you like bosses could.
 Even worse if they have swords or kunais.

 Even Better Sequel: Streets of Rage 2, with better graphics, better gameplay, more characters, more enemies, more stages, more weapons...